 Here is where Studebaker comes in.
 Robert Bourke – the lead designer for Studebaker at the time – claimed the design was partially his idea.
 He claimed to have advised Caleal and given him resources to finish the job.
 Additionally, Bourke dropped another name for partial credit – that of Holden Koto.
 He was the person, who helped Caleal in crafting the final concept piece.

-If the story seems a complete mess so far, you have not seen anything yet.
+If the story sounds messed up so far, you have not seen anything yet.
 It turns out there is quite a lot more to it than simple claims.

 There was little evidence to support Bourke’s initial account.
 Yet there was one minor detail – Caleal used to work for Studebaker.
 Not only that, but he also went to his former colleagues to ask for help.
 He even hired some of Studebaker’s clay modelers.
 However, Caleal claimed that in the end, he went for his own design.